tttnguyen0912/hospital-registration-system/README.md

 | 💰 Cost estimation | Not available | Upfront | ✅ New feature |
 | 📊 Reporting | Manual | Dashboard-based | ✅ New feature |

-> **Note:** TO-BE figures represent proposed targets based on analysis, not results from a production system.

 ## 8. Technologies & Tools